benchopt/benchopt/doc/tutorials/add_solver.rst

     When running the solver, benchopt will use all possible combinations of hyperparameter values.
     Hence, unless specified otherwise, our solver will be run 2 x 2 = 4 times.

-Next, we move to the implementation of the 3 key methods a solver must define.
+Next, we move to the implementation of the three key methods a solver must define.
 As a reminder, the workflow of benchopt is depicted in the figure below.
-We'll implement the methods in the order in which they get called when running the benchmark: first ``set_objective``, then ``run`` and finally ``get_result``.
+We'll implement the methods in the order in which they get called when running the benchmark: firstly ``set_objective``, then ``run`` and finally ``get_result``.

 .. figure:: ../_static/benchopt_schema_dependency.svg
    :align: center